jacmoe/jacmoes-content/blog/2016/december/good-bye-disqus-and-google-analytics.md

 -->
 (lightbox:Do Not Track - Photo by pippalou at Morguefile.com  source:donottrack/do_not_track_mobile.jpg target:donottrack/do_not_track.jpg)

+(clearfix:)

 ## Google Analytics ##
 Saving the request to the Google servers.

 Avoid setting tracking cookie.

 Not really useful to me, since I don't monetise my site and haven't got that many visitors anyway.

+And since I don't want my sites to be collecting information from you, my visitors.

 ## Disqus ##
 I have been meaning to switch from using Disqus, but I haven't really found a suitable alternative.